The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Discussion

 Our results can also help shed light on the recently discovered stellar halo around Ark 227, an isolated dwarf galaxy with a stellar mass of $M_* = 5 \times 10^9 \, M_\odot$, and the accretion history of this galaxy. \cite{Conroy2024} found accreted shells that were likely formed after at least two minor mergers, one with a galaxy of $M_* \sim 10^8 \, M_\odot$ and another one with a galaxy of $M_* \sim 10^7 \, M_\odot$.
-According to our results for Auriga 12, which is the galaxy of our sample closest in stellar mass to Ark 227, it is probable that the galaxy accreted this material over $\sim 5$ Gyr ago, and that the $\tau_{90}$ of its stellar halo was around $4.36$ Gyr ago. \cite{Conroy2024} also estimated Ark 227 to have a stellar mass of $2 \times 10^8 \, M_\odot$ within 10 and 50 kpc from its centre and of $10^7 \, M_\odot$ at distances larger than 50 kpc.
-Thus, we can infer from Fig. \ref{fig:SigProg_Macc} that this galaxy has likely had between 2 and 4 significant progenitors.
+According to our results for Auriga 12, which is the galaxy of our sample closest in stellar mass to Ark 227, it is probable that the observed galaxy accreted this material over $\sim 5$ Gyr ago, and that the $\tau_{90}$ of its stellar halo was around $4.36$ Gyr ago. \cite{Conroy2024} also estimated Ark 227 to have a stellar mass of $2 \times 10^8 \, M_\odot$ within 10 and 50 kpc from its centre and of $10^7 \, M_\odot$ at distances larger than 50 kpc.
+Thus, if we consider these values as a lower limit of the galaxy's stellar halo mass, we can infer from Fig. \ref{fig:SigProg_Macc} that Ark 227 has likely had between two and four significant progenitors.